Doctrine and Covenants 115-120

 The Temple is the House of the Lord.

 Give each child a piece of paper and a crayon or pencil.
 Ask the children to each draw a picture of a temple, and give them a few minutes to do so.
 Let each child display his or her picture to the rest of the class.
+(Or you could have them build a temple with blocks or sugar cubes.)

 Explain that it probably was not too hard for the children to draw a temple because they know what temples look like.
 They have seen temples or pictures of temples.
 However, when Joseph Smith was commanded to build a temple, he had never seen a temple or even a picture of one.
-The Lord revealed the plans for the Kirtland Temple to the Prophet Joseph in a vision.
+The Kirtland Temple was the first temple built in the latter days.

 “First Latter-day Temple” (April 2002 Friend) A description of the building of the Kirtland Temple.